plantngo/plantngo_backend/README.md

 Plant&Go is a mobile application that encourages the pursuit of a sustainable diet.

 ## Usage
 This repository only contains the Backend Server built for the [Plant&Go Frontend Mobile Application](https://github.com/plantngo/plantngo_frontend).

-If you wish to download the Mobile Application, you can refer to [Plant&Go Frontend Mobile Application's Github Repository](https://github.com/plantngo/plantngo_frontend), the pre-built `.apk` and `.ipa` uses our Demo Server at [https://github.com/plantngo/plantngo_backend](https://github.com/plantngo/plantngo_backend)
+It is recommended that you download the Mobile Application, you can refer to [Plant&Go Frontend Mobile Application's Github Repository](https://github.com/plantngo/plantngo_frontend).
+It contains the pre-built `.apk` and `.ipa` which uses our Demo Server at [https://github.com/plantngo/plantngo_backend](https://github.com/plantngo/plantngo_backend)

-Alternatively, you may also interface with the Demo Server with tools such as [PostMan](https://www.postman.com/), [Insomnia](https://insomnia.rest/) or [VS Code Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

-You can refer to the API Documentation for this Project is on Swagger at [https://plantngo.potatovault.com/swagger-ui/#/](https://plantngo.potatovault.com/swagger-ui/#/) for the API Documentation.
+The above way is the fastest way to get started, but if you would still like to host the Backend Server youself, you can refer to the [Setup](#setup) section for detailed guides.

 > This project is a demo application, please do not enter any sensitive or important data on this platform.